 Diagon Alley – layout

-Unlike Hogsmeade, there’s only one designated entrance into and exit out of Diagon Alley; this is because of the London waterfront area, which was designed to hide the Wizarding World behind it completely from the rest of the (Muggle) park.
+Unlike Hogsmeade, there’s essentially only one designated entrance into and exit out of Diagon Alley; this is because of the London waterfront area, which was designed to hide the Wizarding World behind it completely from the rest of the (Muggle) park.
 Looking at the row of famous London landmarks, the entrance is hidden underneath Leicester Square Station and the exit secretly sneaks through Wyndham’s Theater.

 Guests enter directly on Diagon Alley, which leads to the next, perpendicular street, Horizont Alley.
 Carkitt Market, a (mostly) covered shopping area, is next, linking the end of Horizont with the beginning of Diagon.
-Finally, Knockturn Alley is a side street, running off of Diagon and looping up to connect to Horizont.
+Finally, Knockturn Alley is a side street, running off of Diagon and looping up to connect to the other end of Horizont.
 If that sounds a little confusing, it was meant to be – Universal tried very hard to make its new Wizarding World feel like a hustling, bustling downtown city block, the exact opposite of sleepy, rustic Hogsmeade Village.

 Hogsmeade construction – photo gallery

 Diagon Alley construction – photo gallery

 - Diagon Alley & Harry Potter return tickets – complete insider’s guide

 - Early Admission to Wizarding World of Harry Potter at Universal Studios & Islands of Adventure and Volcano Bay